traumst/neon-chat/README.md

 ## TODOs

 ### *Right now...*
+...1st user stops getting SSE as soon as the 2nd conntect

 ...working on adding channels and some concurrency to distribute Ok, now I want to have a loop in a go routine, that listens on a channel.
 I need to hold a list of Clients, contaning: